Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 ## General Usage Notes:

++ Current version of software only compatible with black curve on white background with red integration marker.
+Watch future versions for better compatibility.

 + Input total area of chart in mV\*s units.
 Do this by multiplying the range of the x-axis by the range of the y-axis

 + Outputs units are in mV\*s.
 Convert to concentration by dividing most recent CCV area by area count as conversion factor.